tomoosting/EMC_job_application/README.md

 2. Rmarkdown file containing source code for performing and visualising a genome scan (different package than the one above but same approach)

 ### 1. SBATCH array
-The following script uses bam files and a file with sample and populaiton information to generare an AllSites VCF.
+The following script uses bam files and a file with sample and populaiton information to generate AllSites VCF per linkage group.
-Resulting VCF file is tab indexed an analysed using pixy.
+Resulting VCF files are tab indexed an run in [pixy](https://pixy.readthedocs.io/en/latest/index.html).
 Output from pixy is used in R to scan the genome for signs of selection.
 ```
 #!/bin/bash